 As regards damage to property, under the Product Liability Act, there is a deductible amount of €500, and damage to the defective property itself is not covered.
 Furthermore, under the Product Liability Act, pure financial losses are not recoverable.

 Austrian law does not allow for punitive or exemplary damages.

-For criminal liability, see Section IV.
+For criminal liability, see 'Causes of action'.

 Outlook and conclusions